towercity/author-webpage/_posts/2018-05-03-fellowships-grants.md

 __Location:__ John Carter Brown Library, Brown Univeristy, Providence RI

 __Requirements:__ For writers "working on significant projects relating to the literature, history, culture, or art of the Americas before 1830...
-Candidates are encouraged to consult the John Carter Brown Library’s [collections](http://www.brown.edu/academics/libraries/john-carter-brown/about/collection) online prior to submitting an application. "
+Candidates are encouraged to consult the John Carter Brown Library’s [collections](http://www.brown.edu/academics/libraries/john-carter-brown/about/collection) online prior to submitting an application."

 __Notes:__ This one, for its specificity, may be a good choice.
 I have a bent toward historical fiction, obviously, and this is a time (I assume) few people are writting about.